BuddhiKasun/-TOOT---CurrencyConverter/README.md

 Install Instructions

-* Same as Other OpenCart extentions just copy these folders to your server using your FTP.
+* Same as other OpenCart extentions, just copy these folders to your server using your FTP.
 * It won't replace any of your existing files so don't worry.